Will-Griffin/admin-wiki/Integration-Services/Reports/LOCUS-Status-Report.md

 - **Project Title:** LOCUS Provider Integration & API Enablement
 - **Reporting Period:** _(Current reporting period)_
 - **Prepared By:** CIOB App Dev & Integration Services Division
-- **Date Prepared:** _(Insert date)_
+- **Date Prepared:** 1/6/2026

 **Project Status:** ☑ On Schedule ☐ Ahead of Schedule ☐ Behind Schedule

 > **Status Rationale:**
-> The project is currently on schedule based on known EHR vendor commitments and active provider onboarding.
-While downstream dependencies (vendor UI releases and provider capacity) exist, no confirmed delays have materially impacted the overall projected adoption window at this time.
+> DMH development is complete and all companion guide materials were released.
+The project is currently on schedule based on known EHR vendor commitments and active provider onboarding.

 ---